 It appears that this latest successful chapter of Penfolds’ history has come to a close.
 The G series concludes with the G5.
 In the true Penfolds spirit of innovation and experimentation, Gago reveals that his next focus will be on the Country of Origins project in California, where the company has four vineyards, with a fifth one hopefully on the way.
 He also lets us in on a delicious tidbit that Penfolds is about to embark on “dabblings” in the famous Margaux appellation of Bordeaux, the stronghold of traditional French winemaking.
 Imagine that!

 However, for wine lovers, the G5 could herald the beginning of a fascinating wine journey.
-Expressions of interest for one of the sixty bottles in Singapore is open at penfolds.com, where more information on Penfolds, its fascinating history, and its diverse range of labels is available.
+Expressions of interest is open at penfolds.com, where more information on Penfolds, its fascinating history, and its diverse range of labels is available.